acj/freebsd-firecracker-action/README.md

 ### `continue-on-error`

+Default: `false`

-By default, the action will abort if the `run` script returns a non-zero exit code.
-You can override this behavior by setting `continue-on-error` to `true`, which will guarantee that the `post-run` script is run.
+Whether to continue if the `run` script returns a non-zero exit code.
+Setting this to `true` will guarantee that the `post-run` script is run.

 ### `verbose`

+Default: `false`

 Prints extra information about the runner and the VM.
 Useful for debugging.